DeviantJS/awesome-nativescript/README.md

 #### Project Boilerplates

 - [Angular2 Seed Advanced](https://github.com/NathanWalker/angular2-seed-advanced) - Angular2 + NativeScript with all the bells and whistles.

+#### Books

+- [NativeScript in Action](https://www.manning.com/books/nativescript-in-action) - Learn how to write truly native apps with NativeScript in Action from Manning Press.

 **[Back to top](#table-of-contents)**